dan-nagle/h2m/README.txt

 is an unrecognized type and an illegal line length detected in a function definition, only the illegal line length will be reported on standard error and in the output code.
-It is expected that the user will inspect code which is reported as erroneous and fix all issues.
+It is expected that the user will inspect code which is reported as erroneous and fix all issues found.

 Clang warnings may be generated during translation.
 This does not mean that there is necessarily something wrong with the code in question.
 When Clang raises warnings or errors about a file being translated, the translation may be incomplete.
-Removing the offending pieces of the C source code, or altering Clang's behavior with a compiler option are two possible solutions to this problem.
+Removing the offending pieces of the C source code or altering Clang's behavior with a compiler option are two possible solutions to this problem.